 Here are my 15 favorite things about Sapphire Preferred.

 - Initial Bonus100,000 points are worth a minimum of $1250, but I value Chase points at around 1.8 cents apiece because of all of the transfer opportunities.
 That’s $1800 in value just for spending $4000 on the card within the first 3 months of opening the account.
 Put another way, that’s effectively a 45% rebate on the spend which is almost unheard of.

-- Double Points on All Travel and DiningThat’s what most of my spend is, especially reimbursable spend — not just air and not just hotels, but both and cars and taxis and tolls, plus meals on the road.
+- Double Points on All Travel and Triple on DiningThat’s what most of my spend is, especially reimbursable spend — not just air and not just hotels, but both and cars and taxis and tolls, plus meals on the road.

 - Ultimate Rewards MallAdditional points for your online shopping through access to the Chase Ultimate Rewards mall, a mileage-earning shopping portal that often has the most lucrative opportunities to earn extra points for the online purchases you’d make anyway.

 - Points transfer to Singapore Airlines — one of the best airlines in the world, with great premium cabin availability, stopovers for a fee even on one-way awards, and very low feesIt’s very rare indeed that you can ever use miles from Star Alliance partner programs like United MileagePlus, Aeroplan, or LifeMiles for long haul premium cabin travel on Singapore.
 But Singapore offers members using their own miles fantastic award availability on most of their routes.
 In the past Suites Class has even been regularly available between Europe and Singapore as well as Australia.

 What’s more Singapore Airlines is refreshing the cabins on its Airbus A380s, the most luxurious commercial aircraft flying, while other carriers consider retiring theirs.
 So their Suites class is expected to return.